transparent-marketplace

 • Staff nurses can expect to fill out orientation binders or online checklists for skills specific to their specialty and unit.

-• Units educators will hold serial meetings with new staff to check on orientation process and transition to new role.
+• Unit educators hold serial meetings with new staff to check on the orientation process and their transition to their new roles.

 Travel Nurse

-• Day 1 of a travel nurse assignment is usually a non-clinical day and includes basic paperwork, Joint Commission required education for National Patient Safety Standards, and skills like restraints and glucose monitoring that are checked off prior to the travel nurse working on their assigned unit.
+• Day 1 of a travel nurse assignment is usually a non-clinical day and includes basic paperwork, Joint Commission-required education for National Patient Safety Standards and skills like restraints and glucose monitoring that are checked off before the travel nurse begins working on their assigned unit.

-• Documentation of travel nurses’ orientation is short and sweet.
-There will be a quick online checklist, or a few pieces of paper that need to be signed off for the travel nurse to be able to work on the unit
+• Documentation of travel nurses’ orientation is short and sweet, including a quick online checklist or a few pieces of paper that need to be signed off for the travel nurse to be able to work on the unit.

 Staff Nurse

-• Most healthcare institutions off some form of tuition reimbursement for their staff.
-This can be used to advance you degree in healthcare, and some systems offer reimbursement for advanced certifications, as well.
+• Most healthcare institutions offer some form of tuition reimbursement for their staff to use for advancing their degree in healthcare.

-• Many facilities have a program designed to help nurses advance their careers and ‘climb the clinical ladder’.
-Nurses can earn merit raises and further their careers in the nursing profession.
-Advancement up the ladder is often achieved through specialty certification, engagement in unit and hospital based quality improvement committees, and taking on roles such as charge nurse or preceptor.
+• Many facilities have a program designed to help nurses advance their careers and “climb the clinical ladder,” with advancement often achieved through specialty certification, engagement in the unit and hospital-based quality improvement committees, and taking on roles such as charge nurse or preceptor.

 Travel Nurse

-• Some travel nursing benefits may be more expensive that what you would pay as a staff nurse, especially for coverage of more than just an individual.
+• Some travel nursing benefits may be more expensive than what you would pay as a staff nurse, especially for coverage of more than just an individual.

-• If you change agencies between assignments you need to change benefits each time.
-Another option is to enroll in state provided marketplace insurance to provide consistent coverage.
+• If you change agencies between assignments you must change benefits each time or enroll in state-provided marketplace insurance to provide consistent coverage.

-• Nurses may need to supplement their insurance with additional carriers during time off between jobs.
-There are a different options for health insurance as a travel nurse.
+• Nurses may need to supplement their insurance with additional carriers during time off between jobs, with various options available for travel nurse health insurance.

-• Few agencies offer tuition reimbursement, and it usually only applies to nurses that stays with that agency for a prolonged period of time.
+• Few agencies offer tuition reimbursement, and it usually only applies to nurses that stay with that agency for a prolonged period of time.

 Staff Nurse

-• PTO is offered for full time and part time employees, but usually per diem, or prn, staff are not eligible to be paid for any missed shifts or vacation time.
+• PTO is offered for full-time and part-time employees, but per diem or PRN staff usually aren’t eligible to be paid for any missed shifts or vacation time.

-• The paid leave time may accrue with hourly deposits in each pay check, or some staff may be front loaded at the beginning of each year with all of their hours.
+• The paid leave time may accrue with hourly deposits in each paycheck or some staff may be front-loaded at the beginning of each year with all their hours.

 • Covers sick days and vacation time